-- Place the DIGITAL CAMERA Solution Disk in the computer's CD-ROM drive. - Begin installation. - Click [Easy Installation] and follow the onscreen instructions to proceed with the installation. - In the contract of the contrac - When the install finishes, click [Restart] or [Finish]. - Remove the CD-ROM. - Remove the CD-ROM when your desktop screen appears.
+- Place the DIGITAL CAMERA Solution Disk in the computer's CD-ROM drive. - Begin installation. - Click [Easy Installation] and follow the onscreen instructions to proceed with the installation. - Installation of the pathways has been completed. - When the install finishes, click [Restart] or [Finish]. - Remove the CD-ROM. - Remove the CD-ROM when your desktop screen appears.